 I can also throw my

 opinion out for 3 more things with great certainty:

 SuperSprox: Everytime I turn around on a message forum someone brings up the issue of SuperSprox sprockets.
 This is where they take an aluminum hub and rivet a steel out ring of teeth to it to give the user the best of both worlds etc...
 As far as I am concerne nothing could be further from the truth.
 The cost of the Supersprox sprockets is much higher than the cost of a quality aftermarket hard anodized aluminum sprocket and WAY higher than a steel rear sprocket.
 Here is the real kicker for me though as I had to order one of these for a very insistent customer not too long ago and when I weighed the 530 Supersprox sprocket it actually weighed MORE than the OEM steel sprocket it was replacing.
 Seems ridiculous to me to spend more money for less performance...

-Naturally if you are racing the RC51 then your gearing may need to be much lower than discussed above, but for the average street rider the 42 tooth rear seems to be the easiest gearing change, but the 15/41 combination seems to be the most popular for street use.
-Most owners are switching to a 520 chain conversion as well.
-Personally I am of the opinion that if your bike is new, save the money & simply swap out your sprockets & use your stock chain (530) & when it finally comes time to replace the chain then swap to the 520 conversion.
+Naturally if you are racing the RC51 then your gearing may need to be much lower than discussed above and many of us are running 15/43 on track only RC51's, but for the average street rider the 15/41 combination is without a doubt be the most popular.
+As the RC hasn't been in production for over a decade most owners have already switched to a 520 chain conversion as well.
+Personally I am of the opinion that if your bike is brand new, save the money & simply swap out your sprockets & use your stock chain (530 or 525) & when it finally comes time to replace the chain then swap to the 520 conversion.

 530 vs 520 conversion